 Yet, the very practical advantages one could seek from quantum technologies, or the related threats to security, thus the causes for the race are still relatively inchoate.

-Actually, being able to imagine and foresee the usage of quantum technologies is also part of the race for quantum, as will be at the top of the race those who will be able to harness first as many usages as possible, alongside developing quantum sensing, quantum communications, and performing quantum computing and quantum simulations, furthermore in a world where artificial intelligence (AI), at least as deep learning, exists and also develops.
+Actually, being able to imagine and foresee the usage of quantum technologies is also part of the race for quantum.
+Indeed, those who will be at the top of the race are those who will be able to harness first as many usages as possible, alongside developing quantum sensing, quantum communications, and performing quantum computing and quantum simulations.
+This, furthermore, takes place in a world where artificial intelligence (AI), at least as deep learning, exists and also develops alongside QIS while both disrupt each other.

 After having underlined the challenge and specificity of foreseeing a Quantum world and why actually we should merge quantum with AI, thus rather foresee a new Quantum AI world, we shall turn first to quantum communications and the security impact on both states and companies.
 Second, we shall look at changes resulting from quantum sensing and metrology.
 Finally, we shall focus upon the way quantum computing and simulations will increasingly impact an increasing range of activities, from logistics and optimization to quantum smart ports, with for example, consequences on the Arctic Northern Sea Route, through starting to look for solution to climate change.